 Once you have seen the radiotherapy doctor and they have explained the role of treatment, you will need to sign a consent form.
-The first visit to the Queen Elizabeth Hospital will be for the radiotherapy planning.

-Your child will require a CT scan prior to treatment.
+The first visit to the Queen Elizabeth Hospital will be for radiotherapy planning.
+Your child will need a mask and cushion made and a CT scan prior to treatment.
 Your child may have had scans before, but this one will give the doctor the information they need to plan the radiotherapy treatment.
-Your child may need a mask made as well as a special cushion for their head to rest on.
-The radiotherapy team will let you know if this is necessary.

-The mask if needed, is for two main reasons:
+The mask is for two main reasons:

-- To help keep you or your child still so that the radiotherapy treatment is as accurate as possible - So that we can put marks for alignment on the mask
+- To help keep your child still so that the radiotherapy treatment is as accurate as possible. - So that we can put marks for alignment on the mask.

+Your child will have a special cushion made for their head to rest on and then a mask will be made.
 Making the mask involves warming a sheet of plastic so that it softens and becomes flexible.
-The plastic is then gently draped over your child's head and moulded.
+The plastic is then gently draped over your child's head and neck then moulded into shape.
 The mask then needs to stay in position for about ten minutes whilst it hardens and sets.
 The plastic is warm and feels like having a warm flannel over the face.
 The mask needs to be a close fit, but has small holes in it so that your child can breathe easily.